xkahn/camlink/README.md

 >
 > I understand this may not be the information your were expecting to hear and for that I apologize.

+So they will not be helpful.
+That doesn't mean you shouldn't contact them about the issue!
+Manufacterers need to know how their product is being used.

 ## Alternatives